 Christmas has come early for this Jungian Pagan.
 I have been on the hunt for Jung’s writings on the Internet and have not met with much luck … until now.
 Finding certain publications by Jung is very easy, but Jung was a prolific writer.
 His Collected Works span 18 volumes, not including the bibliography and general index.
 While it is easy to lay hands on collections of excerpts of Jung’s writings, like The Portable Jung, The Basic Writings of C.G.
 Jung, and so on, a complete set of his Collected Works is not easy to find.
 And his Collected Works does not include everything he wrote.
 There are also two volumes of letters, the quasi-autobiography entitled Memories, Dreams, Reflections, his Red Book, interviews collected in C.G.
 Jung Speaking, and numerous other letters and essays, both published and unpublished.
 So far, I have been unable to find a reliable and complete bibliography of Jung’s writings.
 In spite of the incompleteness and other limitations of the Collected Works (see Sonu Shamdasani, “The Incomplete Works of Jung”, in Who Owns Jung?, ed.
 Anne Casement (2007)), any serious student of Jung needs a copy, and until now I have not had mine.
 But I found a link with six .rar files which contain all 20 volumes of the Collected Works in .rtf and .pdf format.
-(In all, it’s about 734 MB.)
 And the .rft (rich text format) documents are searchable.
 This is like Christmas for me.
-Should the link above fail in the future, I will be happy to send anyone else a copy who desires one.
-Just leave a comment to let me know and I will get in touch with you.

-[UPDATE: It's come to my attention that the link above is broken.
+[UPDATE: It's come to my attention that the link to the CW is broken.
 But do not despair.
-Someone has sent me a link to a torrent with the Complete Works.
+I have put the files in a Dropbox file.
+Please feel free to email me, and I will send you the link.
 In addition, you can check out my updated list of Jung Resources on my blog Dreaming the Myth Forward.]

 There are some Jungian books I still want hard copies of: